hvapps/process/general/tools.md

 Try to **avoid** using Google spreadsheets for tracking tasks.

+## Time Tracking

+* We haven't found a time tracking tool that we love yet.
+* We usually set up Google spreadsheet that should be updated weekly

+## Invoicing

+* Freshbooks is awesome.
+If you are subcontracting with us, it will make both of our lives easiest if you use it.
+* Invoice us as often as weekly.
+* Our policy is to pay invoices immediately, and will let you know in advance if there is some reason that can't happen.

 ## Version Control

 * Git / Github.
 We recommend setting up with SSH from the command line.